cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 design choices.
-Additional rekeying mechanisms, such as running an ephemeral asymmetric key exchange, can provide further security guarantees such as post-compromise security (PCS); they are out of scope for this document, which focuses on AEAD advantage bounds resulting from for limiting the use of keys.
+Additional rekeying mechanisms, such as running an ephemeral asymmetric key exchange, can provide further security guarantees such as post-compromise security (PCS); they are out of scope for this document, which focuses on AEAD advantage bounds resulting from limiting the use of keys.
 When considering rekeying, the multi-user limits SHOULD be applied.

 Currently, AEAD limits and usage requirements are scattered among peer-reviewed